-It looks like First Community Corporation (NASDAQ:FCCO) is about to go ex-dividend in the next 3 days.
-This means that investors who purchase shares on or after the 30th of January will not receive the dividend, which will be paid on the 14th of February.
+First Community Corporation (NASDAQ:FCCO) is about to trade ex-dividend in the next four days.
+This means that investors who purchase shares on or after the 31st of July will not receive the dividend, which will be paid on the 17th of August.

-Dividends are typically paid from company earnings.
-If a company pays more in dividends than it earned in profit, then the dividend could be unsustainable.
-That's why it's good to see First Community paying out a modest 30% of its earnings.
+If a company pays out more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
+That's why it's good to see First Community paying out a modest 36% of its earnings.

 Have Earnings And Dividends Been Growing?

-Stocks in companies that generate sustainable earnings growth often make the best dividend prospects, as it is easier to lift the dividend when earnings are rising.
+Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
 If earnings fall far enough, the company could be forced to cut its dividend.
-For this reason, we're glad to see First Community's earnings per share have risen 13% per annum over the last five years.
+For this reason, we're glad to see First Community's earnings per share have risen 11% per annum over the last five years.

 Is First Community an attractive dividend stock, or better left on the shelf?
 Typically, companies that are growing rapidly and paying out a low fraction of earnings are keeping the profits for reinvestment in the business.
 This is one of the most attractive investment combinations under this analysis, as it can create substantial value for investors over the long run.
-We think this is a pretty attractive combination, and would be interested in investigating First Community more closely.
+Overall, First Community looks like a promising dividend stock in this analysis, and we think it would be worth investigating further.